-Whether you’re a tourist Down Under for the first time or a local looking for your next weekend trip, I can’t recommend a visit to Tasmania highly enough!
-Flight specials routinely pop up from Sydney and Melbourne, but the absolute best way to explore the island and its many hidden gems is by car, so opt instead to catch the vehicle ferry across the Bass Straight.
+Whether you’re a tourist Down Under for the first time or a local looking for your next weekend trip, Australia’s island state is a true outdoor paradise, delightfully under the radar and full of hidden gems.
+Flight specials routinely pop up from Sydney and Melbourne, but the absolute best way to explore the natural beauty of Tasmania is by car, so opt instead to catch the vehicle ferry across the Bass Straight.
 This quick guide will cover everything you need to know about sailing on the Spirit of Tasmania, including ticket and accomodation options, ammenities and activities on-board, and my specific recommendations for getting the most out of your journey.

 Quick facts about the Spirit of Tasmania